Are you looking to create a private podcast that only your employees or community members can access?

 There are a few podcast hosting platforms that make it easy:

 Transistor makes it really easy to create a private podcast feed.
-You just click a simple checkbox and set a password that your listeners will use:
+You just click a simple checkbox and a unique RSS feed and password is created that your listeners can access:

 Because Transistor lets you host as many podcasts as you want, you can create a public and a private podcast under one plan for a single price.